It’s appropriate that in a theme park dedicated to mountain life, the remnants of a mostly forgotten relic are fading back into the scenery.

 Back in 1979, in the days before Dolly took her ownership stake, the park that is now Dollywood was known as Silver Dollar City.

 On one side was Craftsman’s Valley with Blazing Fury and the Flooded Mine.
 On the other side was the County Fair with the railroad, the Log Flume and the Cloud Grabber.

 Near the original entrance of the park, over the pedestrian tunnel that connected the two parts of the park stood the Great Inventor’s Mansion.

 What was the Dollywood Inventor’s Mansion?

 Still, I understand there was a guy with a donkey nearby for photo ops.
 There was also a waterfall that was great for cooling off in the back.
-An early advertisement for the Mansion promised a mystical concoction that defies gravity through its mad, unbelievable inventions and contraptions.
+An early advertisement for the mansion promised a mystical concoction that defied gravity through its mad, unbelievable inventions and contraptions.